Pakistan: Unusually dry winter threatens food supply – DW – 02/01/2024

 "Dry spells are induced by climate change in terms of extreme weather conditions."

-He insisted the growing dry spells could hit future crops by more severe water shortages and longer heatwaves.
+He noted that growing dry spells could affect future crops with more severe water shortages and longer heatwaves.

-"Both water scarcity and heat are co-occurring environmental stressors for crop production, so if they exist due to long dry spells, Pakistan may not be in a position to feed our population and cattle in future," he said.
+"Both water scarcity and heat are co-occurring environmental stressors for crop production," he said.
+"So if they exist due to long dry spells, Pakistan may not be in a position to feed our population and cattle in the future."

 Edited by: Wesley Rahn